Indivicivet/StateSpaceGridLib/readme.md

 ```python
 Trajectory.from_legacy_trj(filename, params=(1,2))
 ```
-Return a trajectory object initialised from a Gridware trajectory file.
+Return a trajectory object initialised from a GridWare trajectory file.
 * `filename`

    The path to the trajectory file.